sergiomlr/py_attrib_vectors/README.md

 # py_attrib_vectors
-Copy attributributes from a big table to world grid
+-Copy attributributes from a big table to vector world grid -Change projection
+-Run calculation in each grid